lousydropout/chain-equities/contracts/docs/deployment.md

 - Check that `exports/deployments.json` exists and contains the correct chainId
 - Verify the network flag matches the deployment network
 - Confirm CapTable contract is accessible at the deployed address
+- For comprehensive verification, use `verify-deployment.ts` which checks all aspects of the deployment
+- Check that both contracts have bytecode deployed (not just addresses)
+- Verify contract state values match expected values (name, symbol, totalAuthorized)

 ## Related Documentation